Hexagon/croner/README.md

 | Month        | Yes      | 1-12           | * , - /                    |                                       |
 | Day of Week  | Yes      | 0-7            | * , - /                    | 0 to 6 are Sunday to Saturday; 7 is Sunday, the same as 0 |

-Note: MON-SAT and JAN-DEC are supported in some implementations, but is not supported by croner.
+Note: MON-SAT and JAN-DEC are supported in some implementations, but not by croner.
 Yet.

 ## License